Pan-Seared Scallops with a Yukon Gold Potato Mash and Basil Oil

 Use the oil at room temperature, drizzled over salads, vegetables, sandwiches or grilled foods.

 More Recipes and Ideas:

-Pan-Seared Scallops with a Fried Red Beet Nest, English Pea Puree, and Curry Oil, Pan-Seared Diver's Scallops with Roasted Red Pepper Paint and Basil Oil, Scallops with Mango and Avocado, Potato Salad Recipes, Beef Stroganoff Recipes, Stuffed Pork Chops Recipes, Recipes for Two, Christmas Dinner Recipes, Baked Chicken Recipes
+Pan-Seared Scallops with a Fried Red Beet Nest, English Pea Puree, and Curry Oil, Pan-Seared Diver's Scallops with Roasted Red Pepper Paint and Basil Oil, Seared Scallops with Pineapple-Cucumber Salsa, Scallop, Stuffed Pork Chops Recipes, Enchilada Recipes, Garlic Chicken Recipes, Dinner Parties Recipes, Baked Chicken Recipes